linux development logo

 New boot menu

-Grub allows you to apply themes and customize the appearance of its boot manager.
-If you want a boot menu that is visually appealing and easy to navigate, you can customize with themes.
+GRUB supports themes and customization of the boot manager’s appearance.
+If you want a boot menu that looks good and is easy to navigate, you can customize it with themes.
 A good source is Gnome-Look.org.
-In my example I downloaded Stylish-1080p.tar.xz from here.
+In my example I downloaded Stylish-1080p.tar.xz from its Gnome-Look page.

 mkdir -p /boot/grub/themes